rsachin1000/lead_management_service/README.md

 ### Install dependencies

-1. pip install -r requirements.txt
+1. Create a python virtual environment and install requirements: `pip install -r requirements.txt`.
-2. Start a `postgresql server` on localhost and then populate env variables in `.env` file.
+2. `Postgresql server` is running on Supabase cloud.
+Credentials added to the .env file.
 3. Run the following to start the service:

 ```bash